Joey Wendle Player Props: Marlins vs. Nationals

-Joey Wendle is back in action for the Miami Marlins versus Trevor Williams and the Washington NationalsJune 16 at 7:05 PM ET.
+On Saturday, Joey Wendle (hitting .324 in his past 10 games) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-He returns to action for the first time since June 11, when he went 0-for-4 against the White Sox.

 Joey Wendle Game Info & Props vs. the Nationals